Budget 2020: Grant Robertson rules out capital gains tax, looks to economic growth to get out of debt hole

-Finance minister Grant Robertson says New Zealand will pay down its increased debt level - driven by the Government's Covid-19 response - over time as a result of the economy growing.
+Finance Minister Grant Robertson says New Zealand will pay down its increased debt level - driven by the Government's Covid-19 response - over time as a result of the economy growing.

 And it won't be putting a capital gains tax back on the agenda.